waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 In this command
 - the `--fleet:test` indicates that the chat2 app gets connected to the test fleets.
 - the `toy-chat/2/luzhou/proto` passed to the `content-topic` option indicates the content topic on which the chat2 application is going to run.
-- the `rln-relay` flag is set to `true` to enable Waku-RLN-Relay protocol for spam protection.
+- the `rln-relay` flag is set to `true` to enable the Waku-RLN-Relay protocol for spam protection.
 - the `--rln-relay-dynamic` flag is set to `true`  to enable the on-chain mode of  Waku-RLN-Relay protocol with dynamic group management.
 - the `--eth-mem-contract-address` option gets the address of the membership contract.
   The current address of the contract is `0x5DE1Fb10345Ef1647629Df30e6C397297Da09A1d`.